-

 You can expect almost immediate relief as the effect is almost entirely from the physical properties of the mucilage on the mucosal lining of the upper digestive system.
 The effect on the airways is likely to be due to consequent reflex action on the airway structures.

-Into the heart of Marshmallow
+Into the heart of marshmallow

 Marshmallow contains 11% mucilage which acts as its primary medicinal constituent.
 Mucilage will trap liquid to form gel like substances and will also swell to many times its original volume.
 Mucilage forms a protective layer over damaged mucosal membranes, allowing time for cellular regeneration and healing to occur but also protects membranes from further deterioration, for example, damage from gastric acid exposure.